torresomarmx/percolate/README.md

 * Once all n sumulation are run, the mean, standard deviation, and a confidence interval for the percolation threshold are calculated.

 ![Preview](https://raw.githubusercontent.com/torresomarmx/percolate/master/docs/preview.png)

-# Technologies

-The app was created using Javascript, HTML Canvas, CSS, & Webpack.